borisghidaglia/kaggle-dsia/Readme.md

 Xgboost for this submission.
 It is a pretty *naive* submission, as we only did a little grid search.

-### Submission 9 : MultiOutput Random Forest stacked with a logistic regression

-Cleaning :
-- removing 'STRUCTURE PRESCRIPTRICE', 'year', 'month' columns
-- filling NaNs that should be 0 by 0

-Engineering :
-- filling age NaNs with regression + cleaning tranche_age column

-The idea here was to generate the probabilities that the multioutput random forest classifier can output, and then on top of them, train another classifier: a logistic regression.
-I was in a rush so I didn't cross validate (it wasn't trivial to implement) : it was a bit risky, but I didn't seemed to overfit.

 ### Submission 8 : Random Forest and meta groups

 Cleaning :